learning-zone/java-basics/README.md

     <b><a href="#related-interview-questions">↥ back to top</a></b>
 </div>

 ## Q. What is a compile time constant in Java?
-What is the risk of using it?

 If a primitive type or a string is defined as a constant and the value is known at compile time, the compiler replaces the constant name everywhere in the code with its value.
 This is called a compile-time constant.

 **Compile time constant must be:**

-* declared final
+* Declared final
-* primitive or String
+* Primitive or String
-* initialized within declaration
+* Initialized within declaration
-* initialized with constant expression
+* Initialized with constant expression

 They are replaced with actual values at compile time because compiler know their value up-front and also knows that it cannot be changed during run-time.

 ```java
 private final int x = 10;
 ```

 <div align="right">
     <b><a href="#related-interview-questions">↥ back to top</a></b>
 </div>